Graduateshotline

 A Career in Economics: Poised for Growth

-Top ranked Economics Programs
+Top Ranked Economics Programs

-The study of Economics is divided into two parts - Macroeconomics and Microeconomics.
-Microeconomics include analyzing the economic decisions that are made at a micro level, like the effect on the purchase decision of a family by the increase or decrease in a product's price.
-Macroeconomics, on the other hand, includes the total decisions that are made by people in society, like, how does any change in the rate of interest influences the national savings?
+The study of Economics is divided into two partsâ€"macroeconomics and Microeconomics.
+Microeconomics includes analyzing economic decisions made at a micro level, like the effect on a family's purchase decision by the increase or decrease in a product's price.
+Macroeconomics, on the other hand, includes the total choices made by people in society, like how any change in the rate of interest influences national savings.

 Harvard University